 George Town, Grand Cayman, is the capital of the Cayman Islands, in the British West Indies.
 George Town is the heart of the Cayman Islands financial industry, with over 600 banks located there.
 Most of these are small one room operations, some having no physical location on the island at all.
 It also has cruise ship facilities and several shopping plazas.
 The Cayman Islands (Overseas Territory of the UK) are a three-island group (Grand Cayman, Cayman Brac, Little Cayman) in Caribbean Sea, 240 km south of Cuba and 268 km northwest of Jamaica.
 The climate is tropical marine with warm, rainy summers and cool, relatively dry winters.
 The official language is English.
 The main religion is Christianity.
 The economy of the Cayman Islands is mainly fuelled by the tourism sector and by the financial services sector, together representing 70-80 percent of the country's gross domestic product (GDP).
 Caymanians enjoy one of the highest standards of living in the Caribbean.
 Business dress is generally conservative, comprising a lightweight suit for business meetings.
 Business meetings are generally conducted in English.
 Women hold position at the highest levels.
 The security risk for expatriates in the Cayman Islands is low.
 The risk of crime is low.
 Other risks include hurricanes and tropical storms.
 The currency of the Cayman Islands is the Cayman Islands Dollar (KYD) which is fixed to the US Dollar.
 All major credit cards are accepted in hotels, restaurants and local shops.
 Medical facilities are good, however the cost of treatment for expatriates can be high.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Cases of Chikungunya virus have been reported.
-The population of George Town is 31,000 (2018 est.), while the inflation rate (CPI) is 2.1% for the Cayman Islands as at September 2018.
-Xpatulator Hypothetical Tax for the Cayman Islands is based on the current personal income tax rate in the Cayman Islands is 0% as there is currently no personal income tax.
+The population of George Town is 31,000 (2019 est.), while the inflation rate (CPI) is 3.5% for the Cayman Islands as at September 2018.
+Xpatulator Hypothetical Tax for the Cayman Islands is based on the current personal income tax rate of 0% as there is currently no personal income tax.

 Cost Of Living